Open champion Smith declines to rule out LIV move

 Smith reeled in overnight co-leaders Rory McIlroy and Viktor Hovland's four-stroke final-round advantage to win by one shot from American Cameron Young, with McIlroy finishing two shots back in third.

 "To win an Open Championship in itself is probably going to be a golfer's highlight in their career," said Smith.
-"To do it around St Andrews, I think is just unbelievable."
+"To do it around St Andrews, I think is just unbelievable.

 "This place is so cool.
 I love the golf course.
 I love the town."